New Regulations for Holiday Rentals - August 2024

 Buying or Selling a Property

 Under the old regulations, a property’s existing VFT license could be transferred to a new owner with the property.
-The new rules make this impossible, so new owners must reapply for the Tourist License.
-This means the new owner must comply with the latest stricter regulations, so they may not be granted a new Tourist Rental License.
+The new rules make this impossible, so new owners must reapply for a name change to the existing tourist license to continue to rent the holiday home.
+This means the new owner must comply with the latest stricter regulations, so they may not be granted a new tourist rental license.
+If you have bought a property that has a tourist license and need to change ownership, contact us today at [email protected]

 The Impact on Andalusia